-Spices are essential in Malaysian cooking.
-In my kitchen cupboard, I keep a round spice tin that travels with me whenever I have cooking demos.
-Below I’ve listed some of my favourite spices that I keep in my tin.
+Spices are essential in Malaysian cooking and are central to the recipes in my cookbook, Amazing Malaysian.
+I keep a spice tin in my kitchen cupboard that I always take with me on my travels whenever I have cooking demos.
+Here are some of the spices I’m never without.

 Cloves – Cengkih

-A good friend of mine, Mark who is an experienced and knowledgeable tour guide in Penang, recently told me that my Penang hometown produces one of the best quality cloves in the world.
-Little I knew about it!
-Cloves are brilliant to infuse rice, like the tomato rice recipe in my cookbook and when added into tea.
+A good friend of mine, Mark, who is an experienced and knowledgeable tour guide in Penang, recently told me that my hometown in Penang produces one of the best quality cloves in the world.
+Cloves are brilliant to infuse rice, like the tomato-based rice dish in Amazing Malaysian, and when added into tea.
 It’s also my favourite spice to add to jelly desserts.
 When buying cloves, get the one that has a round bulb at the tip, which is the best quality.

 Mixed Spices (Panch Poran) – Halba Campur